Barcelus/Rails_App_Tutorial/Rail-app-AWS-setup-tutorial.md

 Press the **Launch instance** button.
 After that, go to **EC2 -> Instances -> Instances** and verify that your instance is launched and running.<br>
 Instance is operational when it's **Instance state** is ***Running*** and under **Status check** there is ***3/3 checks passed***.

-In the next chapter, you will configure your instance to run your Rails app.

 ### 3. Setup your EC2 instance<br>
 1. Connect to your instance using terminal

 Input the following command:<br>
 `ssh -i .ssh/RailsAppDemoKey.pem ubuntu@EC2_INSTANCE_IP`<br>
 Substitute the `EC2_INSTANCE_IP` with the public IP adress (or Public DNS).<br>
 Enter `yes` when asked to connect to your instance.
-If the connection was succesful, you will notice your username will be different - `ubuntu@EC2_INSTANCE_PRIVATE_IP`
+If the connection was succesful, you will notice your username will be different - `ubuntu@EC2_INSTANCE_PRIVATE_IP`<br>

-If you get a permission error - check permissions of the RailsAppDemoKey.pem, apply `chmod 400` to that file if necessary.
-> sprawdź czy na pewno to był chmod 400
+If you want to exit from instance and return to your local machine, enter `exit`<br>
+You can have multiple terminals opened, e.g. one for local machine and one to connect to EC2 instance.

+> WIP start

 2. Install rbenv